bionomia/bionomia/README.md

 ### Step 2: Check for Dramatic Changes in gbifIDs

 Unfortunately, gbifIDs are not persistent.
 These occasionally disappear through processing at GBIF's end.
 As a result, claims may no longer point to existing occurrence records.
-The following produces a count for how many claims and attributions might be orphaned.
+The following produces a csv file for how many claims and attributions will be orphaned.
 An alternative, more efficient process is found in an Apache Spark [script](spark2.md).

-      $ RACK_ENV=production irb
+      $ RACK_ENV=production ./bin/csv_dump.rb -d ~/Desktop -o
-      > require "./application"
-      > pp UserOccurrence.orphaned_count
-      > pp UserOccurrence.orphaned_user_claims

 ### Step 3: Parse & Populate Agents